khaled39ab/Learn-TypeScript/README.md

 ﻿# Learn-TypeScript
-## This is learning project of typescript.
-After this project will start to learn react-typescript.
+## This is learning project about typescript.
+After this project I will start to learn react-typescript.